 CUSMA vs. CPTPP rules of origin shipping between Mexico and Canada

-Mexican and Canadian exporters and importers can choose between the CUSMA / T-MEC or CPTPP free trade agreements. .Both the CPTPP and the USMCA include rules of origin that determine which goods qualify for preferential treatment.
+Exporters and importers can choose between the CUSMA / T-MEC or CPTPP free trade agreements.
+Both the CPTPP and the USMCA include rules of origin to determine which goods qualify for preferential treatment.
 They generally specify the percentage of a product's content that must originate from the participating countries in order to qualify for preferential treatment.

-- Under the USMCA, rules of origin are based on the percentage of a product's content that must originate from the US, Canada or Mexico in order to qualify for preferential treatment.
-The specific percentage requirements vary depending on the type of product and may be based on the value of the product's materials, the cost of its production, or other factors.
-For example, for most automotive products, at least 75% of the product's content must originate from the US, Canada or Mexico to qualify.
+- Under the USMCA, rules of origin are on the percentage of a product's content that originate from North America.
+The specific percentage requirements vary depending on the type of product.
+It can be on the value of the product's materials, the cost of its production, or other factors.
+For example, take automotive products.
+At least 75% of automotive parts must be of originating goods.

 It's important to note that the rules of origin under both the CPTPP and the USMCA are complex and may change over time.
 It is important to verify compliance with industry experts and relevant government agencies prior to shipping.